yangeorget/nucs/README.md

 NUCS is powered by [Numpy](https://numpy.org/) and [Numba](https://numba.pydata.org/).
 NUCS is fast and easy to use.

+## Speed matters
+TODO: give some examples of computations in a limited time

 ## How to use NUCS ?
 It is very simple to get started with NUCS.